business woman having meeting with two others at table

 Megan_Halsch.jpg

 Halsch has worked as a healthcare recruiter since 2014.
-She works in Club Staffing’s New Jersey office where she focuses on short-term assignments for allied healthcare professionals, including physical therapists, occupational therapists, speech language pathologists, imaging professionals and others.
+She works in AMN Healthcare's New Jersey office where she focuses on short-term assignments for allied healthcare professionals, including physical therapists, occupational therapists, speech language pathologists, imaging professionals and others.

 “We staff a variety of settings to include schools, hospitals, rehab clinics, home health agencies, nursing homes, and long-term acute care.
-I am an advocate for my clinicians--from the early stage of providing background information about Club Staffing, to current contract opportunities, and on through the submission, interview, and placement process.”
+I am an advocate for my clinicians--from the early stage of providing background information about AMN Healthcare, to current contract opportunities, and on through the submission, interview, and placement process.”

 Providing allied staffing to ensure quality care